hrissan/smartbudget2appengine/README.md

 Google App engine often had bad or no connectivity from China, so simple proxy was deployed in Hong Kong and Singapore, sending data between Smart Budget app and server.

+## App Removal

+All app data in the cloud was wiped by Google in 2025 together with my account for payment with foreign bank card, stating sanctions violation.